secure-software-engineering/PointerBench/AliasBenchmark/README.md

 Notations:

 Benchmark.alloc(1);
 	Used to mark an allocation site.
-The allocation site is the next new statement.
+The allocation site is the following new statement.
 	1 is the id of the allocation site.
 We refer to it at test

 Benchmark.test("a.f", "{allocId:1, mayAlias:[b,a.f], notMayAlias:[], mustAlias:[b,x], notMustAlias:[]},